-Recently, researchers have attempted to embed watermarks in spherical coordinate systems by using certain kinds of histograms.
+Recently, researchers have tended to embed watermarks in spherical coordinate systems by using certain kinds of histograms.
 This approach seems promising because some blind and robust techniques have been devised based on modification of these histograms.
-Zafeiriou et al. [21] first calculate the center and principal axes of the mesh object and afterwards convert the vertex coordinates into the registered spherical system (r, θ, φ) , then they divide the vertices into several groups associated with different ranges of θ .
+Zafeiriou et al. [21] first calculate the principal axes of the object and afterwards convert the vertices' coordinates into the spherical system (r, θ, φ) , then they divide the vertices into several groups associated with different ranges of θ .
 The histogram of the prediction errors of vertex radial components is constructed for each group.
 The prediction is calculated from the vertex 1-ring neighbors by applying a local neighborhood operator.
 The authors assume a Gaussian distribution of these prediction errors in a group, and embed one watermark bit by modifying the left or right side distribution of the histogram.
 The basic idea is to alter the histogram one-side variance either on the left or on the right so as to indicate the bit '-1' or the bit '+1', respectively.
 Similarly, Cho et al. [22] construct the histogram of the distances between vertices and mesh gravity center, and then divide this histogram in bins associated with different ranges of this distance.
 They make the hypothesis of a uniform distribution in each bin.
 Finally, one bit is inserted by slightly altering either the mean value (see Fig. 5) or the variance of the distribution in each bin.
 Both algorithms proposed by Zafeiriou et al. and Cho et al. are robust to common geometric attacks and simplification.
 However, these methods can suffer from the causality problem because the key parameters during the histogram reconstruction, such as the gravity center in both methods and the principal axes in the method of Zafeiriou et al., could have been changed after watermark embedding.
 Unfortunately, neither of these two papers has clearly discussed the impact of this problem on the algorithm's robustness.
+We have concluded from our own experimental results that its impact generally cannot be ignored.
 Nevertheless, the basic idea of their algorithms deserves deeper investigation because the statistical mesh shape features implied in these histograms are quite robust and can be excellent watermark carriers.

-Furthermore, watermark embedding in the spherical coordinate system, especially in the radial component $r_i = \sqrt{x_i^2 + y_i^2 + z_i^2}$, has additional advantages.
+Furthermore, watermark embedding in the spherical coordinate system, especially in the radial component $r_i = \sqrt{x_i^2 + y_i^2 + z_i^2}$, owns additional advantages.
 We may devise some similarity-transformation-invariant algorithms if the distance component is relative to the mesh center.
-Moreover, since the component r_i represents approximately the mesh shape, its modification is supposed to be more robust than a single x_i , y_i or z_i component modification.
-These are two other reasons why numerous researchers chose to insert watermark in the spherical coordinate system [21]-[23].
+Moreover, since the com-